elbrujohalcon/tilhub/spawnfest.md

 - tilhub
 ---

-Competing in spawnfest is exhillarating.
-Organizing it is cool.
-Watching it happen from the organizing seat is **amazing!!**
+Competing in spawnfest is awesome.
+Organizing it and watching it develop from here is **amazing!!**